carlghx/SingleStone/README.md

 RestApi - This was created using the Visual Studio Web Api template, with some modifications.
 The relevant API calls are in Controllers/ContactsController.

-Testing on the front end was done using postman with the following: https://localhost:44345/contacts/1
+Testing on the front end was done using Postman with the following: https://localhost:44345/contacts/1
 {
   "name": {